 As a result of COVID-19, most organizations are working remotely.
 Even before the pandemic, remote work had been growing rapidly, with a 159% increase between 2005 and 2017.
 To meet the needs of remote teams, cloud-based catalog management software has become essential.
 The shift from print to digital catalogs occurred alongside the shift from on-site to remote work.

 Why is cloud-based catalog management software necessary for remote work?

 For any organization, a secure way of storing and deploying product data is critical.
 Lacking security for your catalog could lead to file theft, at worst.
 For instance, Uber’s Cornershop reportedly stole and used grocery shopping app Instacart’s product catalog images.
 To avoid a situation like this, cloud-based software offers a secure solution.
 Only authorized users can access the digital catalog, no matter where they are working.

 A few decades ago, remote work in the ecommerce industry would be fairly difficult, if not impossible.
 Even a decade ago, when ecommerce was beginning to boom and more SaaS solutions were entering the market, remote work was unheard of as the norm.
 The largest challenges to remote work would have been mismanagement, lack of organization, and slow communication.
 Catalog management software targets these issues to make the marketing process easier for teams.
 A solution like this has sped up the adoption of remote work.

 How does catalog management software streamline remote work?

 Working in an ecommerce organization is already complex.
 Be it small or large, any business has many departments.
 As such, all teams must work together to produce amazing results.

-The marketing team alone has a lot on their plate.
+The marketing team alone has a lot on its plate.
 They are responsible for turning product data into winning content.
 When working remotely, the marketing team members, as well as other departments, must be on the same page.
 Otherwise, the organization risks inconsistent brand messaging.